dabit3/foundry-workshop/README.md

 You can install packages using the `forge install` command.

 To try this out, let's install OpenZeppelin Contracts, then we'll use them to create an ERC721 token:

+> You may need to add and commit any changes to your code to `git` in order to run the install script.

 ```sh
 forge install OpenZeppelin/openzeppelin-contracts